Brahmagupta is unique. He is the only scientist we have to thank for discovering precisely zero…

 The brilliant mathematicians of Ancient Greece, so far ahead of their time in many ways, had not been able to make this breakthrough.
 Neither had anyone else, until Brahmagupta came along!

 It was a huge conceptual leap to see that zero was a number in its own right.
-Once this leap had been made, mathematics and science could make progress that would have been impossible without it.
+Once this leap had been made, mathematics and science could make progress that would have been impossible otherwise.

 Brahmagupta might smile at the fact that, without his concept of zero, we would not have the science of thermodynamics; and without thermodynamics we could not even begin to understand the universe – the same universe that Brahmagupta, who viewed himself chiefly as an astronomer, tried so hard to understand over 1300 years ago.